Time to address homophobia in the non-profit sector?

 At the time of the job offer, very few people knew that I was gay.
 I had recently gone through a divorce and had only recently started grappling with sexual orientation questions.
 Interestingly, it was the BSA’s job offer that prompted me to come out of the closet to my Mom (she was the first family member I had told).

-Because there were scout professionals and volunteer leaders who were being fired for being gay, and it common for those events to make their way into newspaper stories.
+Because there were scout professionals and volunteer leaders who were being fired for being gay, and it was common for those events to make their way into newspaper stories.
 When I thought about the possibility (albeit unlikely) of my family learning about my secret from a newspaper article, it broke my heart and prompted me to take action.
 I drove from the council parking lot to my Mom’s place of employment, which is where I tearfully confessed my secrets and asked for her help in making an employment decision.

 I loved my time working for my local BSA council.
 I was back in the youth development sector working with volunteers and learning new skills (e.g. fundraising).
 For my career, things were sunny.
 For my personal life, things were dark.
 The LBGTQ question was top of mind for the organization, and I can honestly say it was a topic of conversation among employees and volunteers at least a handful of times every month.